(1) DEFINITIONS.—As used in this section, the term:

 2. Creation of a panel comprised of an attorney knowledgeable in the prosecution or defense of medical negligence actions, a health care provider trained in the same or similar medical specialty as the prospective defendant, and a duly qualified claims adjuster;

-3. A contractual agreement with a state or local professional society of health care providers, which maintains a medical review committee;
+3. A contractual agreement with a state or local professional society of health care providers, which maintains a medical review committee; or

 4. Any other similar procedure which fairly and promptly evaluates the pending claim.

 Each insurer or self-insurer shall investigate the claim in good faith, and both the claimant and prospective defendant shall cooperate with the insurer in good faith.
-If the insurer requires, a claimant shall appear before a pretrial screening panel or before a medical review committee and shall submit to a physical examination, if required.
+If the insurer requires, a claimant must appear before a pretrial screening panel or before a medical review committee and shall submit to a physical examination, if required.
 Unreasonable failure of any party to comply with this section justifies dismissal of claims or defenses.
 There shall be no civil liability for participation in a pretrial screening procedure if done without intentional fraud.

 (b) At or before the end of the 90 days, the prospective defendant or the prospective defendant’s insurer or self-insurer shall provide the claimant with a response: